modelon-community/impact-client-python/docs/source/tutorial.rst

 Once we have our ``Workspace`` class object, we need to choose an analysis method to fetch the different options available to configure for our compilation and simulation steps.
 The analysis methods in Modelon Impact are referred to as custom functions.
-There are different analysis methods, one can choose from depending on the workflow we intend to accomplish.
+There are different analysis methods one can choose from depending on the workflow we intend to accomplish.
 We could fetch a list of available analysis methods and print them by executing::

    custom_functions = [